lenuel/Predict-Future-Sales-Competition/README.md

 data/shops.csv- supplemental information about the shops.

 Data fields:
-ID - an Id that represents a (Shop, Item) tuple within the test set shop_id - unique identifier of a shop item_id - unique identifier of a product item_category_id - unique identifier of item category item_cnt_day - number of products sold.
-This is a target field that needs to be predicted for a monthly period of time item_price - current price of an item date - date in format dd/mm/yyyy date_block_num - a consecutive month number, used for convenience.
-January 2013 is 0, February 2013 is 1,..., October 2015 is 33 item_name - name of item shop_name - name of shop item_category_name - name of item category
+ID - an Id that represents a (Shop, Item) tuple within the test set. shop_id - unique identifier of a shop.
+item_id - unique identifier of a product.
+item_category_id - unique identifier of item category.
+item_cnt_day - number of products sold.
+This is a target field that needs to be predicted for a monthly period of time. item_price - current price of an item date - date in format dd/mm/yyyy.
+date_block_num - a consecutive month number, used for convenience.
+January 2013 is 0, February 2013 is 1,..., October 2015 is 33.
+item_name - name of item.
+shop_name - name of shop.
+item_category_name - name of item category.

-helper.py - the python module with helper functions future_sales - python notebook that includes exploratory analysis, feature engineering, model selection and evaluation
+helper.py - the python module with helper functions. future_sales.ipynb - python notebook that includes exploratory analysis, feature engineering, model selection and evaluation.

 ## Results<a name="results"></a>